LaunchCodeEducation/java-web-development/src/chapters/thymeleaf-views/create-template.rst

 .. admonition:: Warning

-   This video and the others in the chapter walk you through building small web-based projects.
+   This videos in this chapter walk you through building small web-based projects.
 Do NOT skip this practice, because the end of chapter exercises pick up where the tutorials end.

 .. raw:: html